joryleech/joryleech.github.io/essays/Meteor-Gotchas.md

 ## Preface

 Anyone who has used a framework to build a website knows exactly how easy it is, anyone who has ever used two frameworks to build two seperate websites knows how difficult it is.
-Frameworks are essential in our web 2.0 world.
+Frameworks are essential in our web 2.0 world as static websites are often not able to function in the way we want them to.
+However, much like program languages these frameworks can't be perfect.
+Certain features have to be left in the dust due to development time, or conflict with other requirements of the program.
+This is okay but when someone works with more than one framework they can often become dissatisfied with the lacking of features from from either one.

+Meteor was not my first framework, sadly, rather JPages was.
+To compound on this, I think I have a better understanding of Java than I do of javascript.
+Now it's important to note that the entire structure of meteor is far different from JPages.
+Because of this there are a few parts of meteor that i have yet to become aquainted with.

-## First Impressions
+##My First Problem

-I began my foray into Javascript by brushing up on the basics using [FreeCodeCamp](https://www.freecodecamp.com/), a website that teaches Javascript in tiny little bite size lessons.
-After completing several hundred lessons, I feel as if my assessment of Javascript has come to a steady state.

-Javascript is incredibly versatile to a fault.
-The most notable feature is the ability to change what data type each variable corresponds to.
-I, as well as many others, would consider this to be neat but ultimately detrimental, thats why I intend to keep data types static for the rest of my time using Javascript.
-This translates over to arrays which strike me closer to JSON or some data storage language rather than an actual programming language.
-While the lack of restriction can be a benefit, it personally makes it hard to tell the function of an array just by looking at it.

-I wasn't fond of the way object oriented programming was implemented into javascript at first but the more i played with it the more it felt reminiscent of C. I don't want to say it is limited, as structs are in C, but rather the array like structure has a similiar feel.
-One thing I found dissapointing was a distinct lack of inheritance.
-I also question the usefulness of private variables in a setting like this.

-One small feature I truly enjoyed, although I question its usability and speed, is the ability to use words or strings as variable names which are interchangable with array positions.
-This made it incredibly easy to find properties.
-This could also situationally be used to translate into certain programs almost as spoken, like contacts.
-It is a shame that largr datasets are probably not usable in Javascript.
+Coming out of a java based framework I had some expectations for the way meteor was going to work.
+I was quickly able to shatter these expectations but one thing never quite sat right with me.
+I had the hardest time trying to figure out how to fix errors.
+Meteor does its best to try and stack trace a little bit to the part of code that the problem originated in, but there are a few distinct problems with its approach.

 ## Euler Problems